Wyoming Sales Tax

 Before you can collect sales tax on purchases made by your Wyoming customers, you must register with the state.
-This can be done either by mailing a paper form or by completing the application online, and you will have to pay a one-time application fee of $60 as well.
-You should receive your sales tax license in the mail about 10 days after submitting your application, and this must be displayed prominently within view of your customers if you have a physical place of business.
+This can be done either by mailing a paper form or by completing the application online.
+There is a one-time application fee of $60.
+You should receive your sales tax license in the mail about ten days after submitting your application, and this must be displayed prominently within view of your customers if you have a physical place of business.

-You can file online or through the mail as well, and your filing frequency will be assigned by the state when you register based on your anticipated volume of taxable sales.
+You can file online or through the mail, and your filing frequency will be assigned by the state when you register based on your anticipated volume of taxable sales.
 In general, you will file annually if your monthly tax liability is less than $50, and you will file quarterly if that liability is between $50 and $150 per month.
-An average monthly tax liability of more than $150 will mean you must file and pay monthly, and the state will periodically review your sales volume to determine if your assigned filing frequency should be adjusted.
+Average monthly tax liability of more than $150 will mean you must file and pay monthly, and the state will periodically review your sales volume to determine if your assigned filing frequency should be adjusted.

 Regardless of your filing frequency, your returns will be due on the last day of the month following the close of the period you are filing for.

 Returns and payments for annual filers are due on January 31st of the following year.
-If you file and pay by the 15th of the month in which your payment is due, you can take advantage of a credit offered by the state which allows you to retain up to $500 of your tax liability for the period in exchange for paying early.
-The credit is equal to 1.95% of the first $6,250 due, and 1% of the remaining balance.
+If you file and pay by the 15th of the month your payment is due, you can take advantage of a credit offered by the state, which allows you to retain up to $500 of your tax liability for the period in exchange for paying early.
+The Vendor Compensation Credit equals 1.95% of the first $6,250 due and 1% of the remaining balance.

 Late payment, on the other hand, will cause you to incur a penalty of 10% of the tax due, in addition to a $10 penalty for failure to file a return on time.
 Wyoming requires zero returns be filed, and so that $10 penalty applies even if you made no taxable sales during the period in question.
 If you still have not filed a return more than 30 days after the original due date, an additional $25 penalty will be applied.
 Interest accrues daily on outstanding balances as well.

-Regardless of the volume of taxable sales you make in Wyoming or how many other states you sell in, it can be a challenge to stay on top of all the details you need to in order to stay compliant with the state’s sales tax laws.
-This is especially true with the status of Wyoming’s economic nexus law up in the air, and trying to manage all of this can take you away from other important aspects of your business you’d rather be focusing on.
+Regardless of the volume of taxable sales you make in Wyoming or how many other states you sell in, it can be a challenge to stay on top of all the details you need to to stay in tax compliance with the state’s sales tax laws.
+This is especially true with the status of Wyoming’s economic nexus law up in the air, and trying to manage all of this can take you away from other important aspects of your small business you’d rather be focusing on.